PARC-Robotics/documentation-2024/docs/competition-instructions/phase-1/task-1-autonomous-field-navigation.md

 ## Install the geographiclib 2.0 module for this code to work.
 ## To install geographiclib 2.0, copy the line below to your terminal.
 ## pip install geographiclib
-## Any of the PARC competition task must be running for this code to work.
+## Any of the PARC competition tasks must be running for this code to work.

 import rclpy
 from rclpy.node import Node